tschutter/recipes/r/pineapple_rice.md

 - salt
 - freshly ground black pepper

-Heat canola ooil over high heat in large skillet or wok.
+Heat canola oil over high heat in large skillet or wok.
 Add pineapple and scallions and  stir 1 minute.

 Reduce heat, gradually and nuts and rice and stir about 3 minutes.